On this page:

 Green for Hawks

-Children may choose each day to have either a packed lunch or a hot or cold school dinner.
+Children may choose each day to have either a packed lunch or a school dinner.
 Some children like to eat school dinners every day, whilst others like to examine the menu first and book their lunches accordingly.

 At lunchtime, each year group is called from the playground in turn, and they line up according to whether they have ordered a school dinner or a packed lunch.
 They sit at long tables, and our Lunchtime Leaders encourage them to eat their food, adopt good table manners, and enjoy the social aspect of dining together without too much noise or mess.

-Year 6 children help to keep lunches running smoothly by supervising the trolley where children clear their plates, and sweeping the floor at the end.
-They also look out for children with excellent table manners and reward them by inviting them to dine at the Posh Nosh table on Fridays.
+Year 5 children help to keep lunches running smoothly by supervising the trolley where children clear their plates, and sweeping the floor at the end.
+Year 6 monitors look out for children with excellent table manners and reward them by inviting them to dine at the Posh Nosh table on Fridays.

-Our catering contractors, Eden, provide a choice of hot meal or salad bar every day.
+Our catering contractors, Edwards and Ward, provide a choice of hot meals and salad every day.
 All of their meals are prepared according to the latest nutritional standards, using fresh produce, and avoiding unhealthy additives such as salt and sugar.
-The menu changes twice a year, and is available on the Eden Food Services website.
+They cater for any special dietary requirements. very day there at three choices, including at least one vegetarian option, and children can always help themselves to salad.
+There is always fresh fruit available as well as a dessert choice.

 We ask parents to think about the nutritional content of the packed lunches they provide, but we do not impose restrictions.
 We encourage children to think about healthy food choices.